-LCRD technologies will, once proven, be leveraged aboard two upcoming NASA missions, the Integrated LCRD Low-Earth Orbit User Modem and Amplifier Terminal (ILLUMA-T) and the Optical-to-Orion (O2O) project.
+LCRD technologies will, once proven, be leveraged aboard two upcoming NASA missions, the Integrated LCRD Low-Earth Orbit User Modem and Amplifier Terminal (ILLUMA-T) and the Orion EM-2 Optical Communications System (O2O) project.

 ILLUMA-T will fly aboard the International Space Station as the first demonstration of a fully operational end-to-end laser communications system.
 It will provide the station with a state-of-the-art laser communications terminal with improved size, weight, power and data rates over comparable radio systems.

 NASA plans to fly O2O aboard the Orion spacecraft on the first flight with astronauts, leveraging laser communications for future human spaceflight.
 Its higher data rates will enable astronauts to video conference with Earth and stream high-definition video of exploratory missions beyond low-Earth orbit.

 The recent launch of NASA’s last Tracking and Data Relay Satellite closed a chapter in the history of space communications.
 Future generations of Space Network satellites will incorporate laser technologies developed in this decade.
 The LCRD mission is an important milestone of that journey.